 - Obviously Evil: You could only expect so much from someone named Dick Dastardly.

-- Phlebotinum Breakdown: Bill and Joseph's computer-animating machines ends up malfunctioning due to Dastardly's interference, resulting in it creating a wormhole.
+- Phlebotinum Breakdown: Bill and Joe's computer-animating machines ends up malfunctioning due to Dastardly's interference, resulting in it creating a wormhole.

 - Portal Crossroad World: The riders get sucked into one, which allows travel between the varying cartoon worlds.

-- Roger Rabbit Effect: The pre-show has the live-action Bill and Joseph interacting with their animated creations.
+- Roger Rabbit Effect: The pre-show has the live-action Bill and Joe interacting with their animated creations.

 - Screw This, I'm Outta Here!:

-- When seeing that their machine is malfunctioning, Bill and Joseph are quick to make their exit.
+- When seeing that their machine is malfunctioning, Bill and Joe are quick to make their exit.